andrewspinks/serverless-workers/README.md

 # Serverless AWS Lambda workers

 ## TypeScript worker
-NB: this requires is using a locally built version of the typescript-sdk.
+NB: this requires a locally built version of the typescript-sdk.
 It deploys successfully, but is getting runtime errors.
 Probably due to how I'm packaging it up.

 ```sh
 cd ts-lambda-worker